Teradata/developer-resources/docs/manage-ai-unlimited/monitor-projects.md

 # Monitor projects

+[placeholder]

-***old ui - no diff beween what admin and general user sees - they just see a table with all the projects and their statuses***
+old ui - no diff beween what admin and general user sees - they just see a table with all the projects and their statuses

-***new ui - admin sees all projects, with statuses, and logs - general user sees that for just their own projects***
+new ui - admin sees all projects, with statuses, and logs - general user sees that for just their own projects